-One of the major advantages of using the DataFlex WebApp Framework is that it takes away the need to master all the techniques and technologies that are involved with the creation of web and mobile applications.
-In case of the styling, the framework does this by providing a set of pre-defined themes that provide great looks your applications.
+One of the major advantages of using the DataFlex WebApp Framework is that it eliminates the need to master all the techniques and technologies involved in the creation of web and mobile applications.
+In case of the styling, the framework does this by providing a set of pre-defined themes that provide great looks for your applications.
 So, without knowledge outside of DataFlex itself, one can write good looking web applications.

 System.css and Theme.css usually use the same selectors, and it is the order in which the selectors are included that determines which rules are applied.
 The Theme.css is always included after the System.css, so if the selectors are equal, the rules of the theme override those of the system.
 The third and last include file that affects styling is Application.css.
 This file is empty when creating a new workspace and this is where minor styling customizations and styles for extensions of the framework can be placed, especially when using one of the default themes, as it is good to keep small customizations separate to ease the process of migrating to a newer version of DataFlex.

 If the customizations get too big then you should consider making your own theme.
 The process of making your own theme is simple: just copy one of the existing theme folders and rename it into the name of your new theme.
 The Df_ prefix is reserved for the standard themes and we do not guarantee that the studio will not overwrite your changes if the theme name starts with Df_ so, we suggest not using the Df_ prefix for your themes.